City Rail Link Contract 2 - enabling works

 • Customs Street intersection

 • Suspended working deck and suspended pedestrian crossings over the trench.
-These have proven very popular with the public as viewing platforms.
+These have proven very popular with the public as viewing platforms

-The team also performed a comprehensive review of the existing utilities data.
+Our team also performed a comprehensive review of the existing utilities data.
 A risk assessment looked at the different potential utilities that could be encountered at each pile location and determined an appropriate level of site investigations to be performed at that location.

 The project also made use of a Cased, Continuous Flight Auger (CCFA) piling rig, imported from Italy.
 It provided both the size and the accuracy required to deliver immense piles to tight tolerances.
-The CCFA process ensured each pile hole was never left unsupported, which was essential to minimise settlement and improve verticality of piles.
+The CCFA process ensured each pile hole was never left unsupported, which was essential to minimise settlement and improve the verticality of piles.

 Customs Street Intersection

 The intersection of Customs Street and Albert Street is one of the busiest in New Zealand and a major thoroughfare for traffic coming into and out of the Auckland CBD.
-It is used by a quarter of central Auckland’s public transport passengers and thousands of workers, residents, tourists and shoppers every day.
+It is used by a quarter of central Auckland’s public transport passengers and thousands of workers, residents, tourists, and shoppers every day.
 Minimising the duration of disruption caused here was extremely important to the client, City Rail Link Limited.
 We had to find a way to keep it functioning while carrying out the critical enabling works.

 The project needed to construct a 12m-wide trench across the intersection and build the tunnel across it.